AccelByte/accelbyte-unreal-sdk-plugin/readme.md

 ## Packaging

 - `/Plugins` The actual plugin is located in `/Plugins/AccelByteUe4Sdk`.
-The custom web browser widget plugin `/Plugins/AccelByteCustomWebBrowserWidget` is experimental and untested.
-Please don't use.
 - `/Content` This contains example widget blueprints and other asset.
 - `/Source` This contains C++ source code for the examples.
 - `/Documentation` This contains Doxyfile and this documentation.